qoh/language-torquescript/README.md

 # TorqueScript language support in Atom

-Adds syntax highlighting and snippets to Python files in Atom.
+Adds syntax highlighting and snippets to TorqueScript files in Atom.

 Originally [converted](http://atom.io/docs/latest-converting-a-text-mate-bundle) from the [TorqueScript TextMate bundle](http://mysterycoconut.com/tsmate/) and improved upon.